letsencrypt/cp-cps/CPS.md

 ### 9.10.3 Effect of termination and survival

-ISRG will communicate the conditions and effect of this CPS’s termination via the ISRG Repository.
+ISRG will communicate the conditions and effect of this CPS's termination via the ISRG Repository.
 The communication will specify which provisions survive termination.
 At a minimum, all responsibilities related to protecting confidential information will survive termination.
 All Subscriber Agreements remain effective until the certificate is revoked or expired, even if this CPS terminates.

 ## 9.11 Individual notices and communications with participants